Art Auction Fundraiser Tips and Pointers

-Holding an art auction is an excellent way for non-profits to raise money, for artists and art-related businesses to publicize their art or products or services, and for bidders to buy quality art at reasonable prices.
+Holding an art auction is an excellent way for nonprofits to raise money, for artists and art-related businesses to publicize their art or products or services, and for bidders to buy quality art at reasonable prices.
 The following pointers will help everyone have a great time and realize their goals at art auction fundraisers, regardless of whether they're buying, selling, or donating.

 Tips for artists:

-** Career-wise, the best fundraisers for donating art are those that benefit visual arts organizations and attract members of the art community including collectors, gallery owners and related fine art professionals.
+** For artists interested in advancing their careers, good fundraisers for donating art are those that benefit visual arts organizations and attract members of the art community including collectors, gallery owners and related fine art professionals.
 These are among the best opportunities to get your art and your name out in front of anywhere from dozens to thousands of people who like art, collect art, patronize arts organizations, and support the visual arts in other ways.

-** If you're not familiar with an organization that's requesting a piece of your art, do some research, find out who they are, make sure you support their cause, find out whether they've conducted art fundraisers in the past and if yes, for how long and how successful they've been.
+** If you're not familiar with an organization that's requesting a piece of your art, do some research, find out who they are, make sure you want to support their cause, find out whether they've conducted art fundraisers in the past and if yes, for how long and how successful they've been.
 You might even ask for names of artists who are donating to the event or who have donated in the past and contact them about their experiences.

 ** Before you decide which piece of art to donate, talk to the people conducting the auction and ask what types of art and what price ranges sell best.
 Better yet, ask if they'll provide you with either websites or catalogues of previous auctions so you can see for yourself.
 The more accurately you pinpoint bidders' tastes and budgets with your donation, the better the chances your art will attract attention and sell for a respectable price.